digital-asset/docs.daml.com/docs/2.9.0/docs/canton/tutorials/getting_started.rst

     .. success:: participant2.dars.list()
     .. assert:: RES.length == 2 && RES.exists(dar => dar.name == "CantonExamples")

-One important observation is that you cannot list the uploaded DARs on the domain ``mydomain``.
+One important observation is that you cannot list the uploaded DARs on the sync domain ``mydomain``.
 You will simply get an error if you run ``mydomain.dars.list()``.
-This is due the fact that the domain does not know anything about Daml or smart contracts.
-All the contract code is only executed by the involved participants on a need to know basis and needs to be explicitly enabled by them.
+This is because the sync domain does not know anything about Daml or smart contracts.
+All the contract code is only executed by the involved participants on a need-to-know basis and needs to be explicitly enabled by them.

-Now you are ready to actually start running smart contracts using Canton.
+Now you are ready to start running smart contracts using Canton.

 .. _canton-run-daml-scenarios: